TanayyyS/CODSOFT/README.md

 Project Structure:

-CodSoft/

-README.md

-Tasks/

-Task 1 - To-Do List/

-Task 2 - Calculator/

-Task 3 - Password Generator/

-Task 4 - Rock Paper Scissors/

-Task 5 - Contact Book/
+The root folder contains the main README file and a Tasks folder.
+Inside Tasks, each project has its own dedicated directory containing: README.md, Python source code, and an output screenshot.

 Technologies Used:

-Python and built-in libraries including datetime, random, and string.
-Each project is written using clean procedural logic and follows good coding practices.
+Python, along with built-in modules such as datetime, random, and string.
+All programs are written cleanly and follow beginner-friendly programming practices.

 Author: